dkranch/www/projects/tesla/theteslaexperience.md

 I'm adding those posts, along with other thoughts, here to document the experience as it occurs.
 I'm putting these in chronological order, for ease of following the story.

-If you are thinking of ordering one, I’ve got a referral code.
-You get 1,000 free Supercharger miles and so do I. Use: [http://ts.la/john92950](http://ts.la/john92950)

 The Decision
 - [Early thoughts on Tesla](/projects/tesla/teslathoughts/)